 iPhone Professional Shooter: ProCamera

-ProCamera gives you a professional experience of how you use a camera in your iPhone.
+ProCamera gives you a professional experience of using a camera on your iPhone.
 I recommend this if you already have intermediate photography skills like controlling ISO, shutter speed, etc.

 Tip #5: iPhone Accessories for Photography

-I feel like I am not complete when traveling if I left the accessories I use to create fantastic shots with my iPhone or camera.
+I feel like I am not complete when traveling if I leave the accessories I use to create fantastic shots with my iPhone or camera.